mlr-org/mlr3learners/README.md

 1. Open an issue in [mlr3learners](https://github.com/mlr-org/mlr3learners/issues) following the issue template.

-1. Fork the [mlr3learnertemplate](https://github.com/mlr-org/mlr3learnertemplate) repo and adjust the template to your needs.
+1. Fork the [mlr3learners.template](https://github.com/mlr-org/mlr3learners.template) repo and adjust the template to your needs.
-   Follow the instructions given in the [mlr3book](https://mlr3book.mlr-org.com/extending-learners.html) to get started.
+   Follow the instructions given in the README and in the section ["Adding new Learners"](https://mlr3book.mlr-org.com/extending-learners.html) in the mlr3book.

-1. When you are somewhat done, request to add your learner to the [mlr3learners](https://github.com/mlr3learners) organization by transferring your repository to the _mlr3learners_ organization.
+1. When you are somewhat done, request a review in the opened issue.
+1. After you can transfer the learner to the [mlr3learners](https://github.com/mlr3learners) organization.
-   To do so, please request an invitation to be added to the [mlr3learners](https://github.com/mlr3learners) organization.
+   To do so, please first request an invitation from [@pat-s](https://github.com/pat-s) / [@be-marc](https://github.com/be-marc) to be added to the [mlr3learners](https://github.com/mlr3learners) organization.
-   Add your learner to the matching section in the [mlr3learners wiki](https://github.com/mlr-org/mlr3learners/wiki).
    Once transferred, you will get access rights to your repository to finalize the learner.

-1. Once you are happy with the status of the learner, request a review in the issue from @mllg, @berndbischl, @pat-s or @be-marc

 1. Congrats!
 Your learner has been successfully added to the mlr3 ecosystem.
-   We would be happy it you also add your learner to [{mlr3learners.drat}](https://github.com/mlr3learners/mlr3learners.drat) to simplify installation.
+   Now the learner is ready to be added to [{mlr3learners.drat}](https://github.com/mlr3learners/mlr3learners.drat).
+   This makes is possible to install the learner via `install.packages()` without the need of submitting the learner package to CRAN.

-   In addition, we would also be grateful if you keep maintaining it against upstream changes :)
+   (Last, we would be very happy if you keep maintaining the learner against upstream changes :)